SAslan8006/PatikaDersleri/İngilizceA1/oznenesnezamirleri.md

 There is something strange(tuhaf) in the room(Odada tuhaf birşey var.).
 I don't see anyone there(orada hiçkimseyi görmüyorum.).
 He is somewhere near here.(O buranın yakınında bir yerde)
+## someone/somebody  -something - somewhere
+I would like to help somebody in this city(Bu şehirde birisine yardım etmek istiyorum.).
+I am going shopping to buy something(Birşeyler satın almak için alış verişe gidiyorum.).
+Let's go somewhere to relax(Hadi rahatlamak için biryerlere gidelim.).
+Someone is coming toward us.
+Do you have something in the refrigerator?